aminalaee/vllm-doctor/docs/index.md

 vllm-doctor --url http://localhost:8000/metrics
 ```

+!!! note "Built for incident context"
-> vLLM Doctor is not a dashboard replacement.
+    vLLM Doctor is not a dashboard replacement.
 It is a fast diagnostic snapshot for a single server or Prometheus target.

 ## Why not just a dashboard?